m4riott0/m4riott0/README.md

 </div>

 ---
-## 🚀 Objetivo:
+## 🎯 Goal:
-- Conseguir uma oportunidade como Desenvolvedor Full Stack e aprimorar meus conhecimentos.
+- Land a Full Stack Developer role and continue growing my skillset.
 ---
-**❗ Faço freelancer como desenvolvedor web qualquer orçamento basta me chamar nas redes sociais ao lado**
+**❗ I'm available for freelance work as a web developer — feel free to reach out via my social media links on the left!**